rubyunworks/sparse_array/README.md

 Copyright (c) 2004 Rubyworks

-This library is distribuable in accordance with the BSD-2-Clause license.
+This library is distributable in accordance with the BSD-2-Clause license.

 See COPYING.md for details.